killianlutz/VarFreqOscillator/README.md

 ## Reproduce all figures
 There are three steps:

-- Open a terminal and change directory to the project VarfreqOscillator.
+- Open a terminal and change directory to this project.
+Your current directory should end with `./VarFreqOscillator`.

 - Perform the necessary calculations, stored in the `./sims` directory, by running
 ```